Keyword research provides you with specific search data that can help you answer questions like:

 Start Small, and Partner with an Experienced Team

-Your best bet is to start small and work your way up.
+As with most new endeavors in life, your best bet is to start small and work your way up.
 Always look to the size of your website to determine your expectations for keyword rankings.
 Evaluate your keywords in order of the four levels of importance that we mentioned earlier.